fastpm/fastpm/README.rst

 - lua : Lua library [LUA]_

-The source code of fastPM is distributed under GPLv3, with the exception files in lua directory distributed under any appropriate license of lua.
+The source code of FastPM is distributed under GPLv3, with the exception files in lua directory distributed under any appropriate license of lua.

 ..
 [PFFT] http://github.com/mpip/pfft